 Regional Growth Deals are agreements between the Scottish Government, the UK Government and local government designed to bring about long-term strategic approaches to improving regional economies.

 Growth deals are delivered by regional partnerships between partners including local authorities, the private sector, education and skills providers, and our economic agencies.

 The aim of these collaborations is to drive inclusive economic growth.
 Building on the City Region Deals, the Scottish Government is committed to ensuring 100% coverage of Scotland with growth deals.

 The Scottish Government signed the Ayrshire Growth Deal in March 2019 with a commitment of £103 million investment over the next 10 years to deliver inclusive growth across Ayrshire.
 The UK Government will also be investing £103 million into the region over the next 15 years and regional partners will contribute £45.5 million to a total Deal worth £251.5 million.

+The deal is a key element of Ayrshire's recovery, and reaffirms the public sectors commitment to the region and the collective desire to support ambitious plans for renewal and long term sustainable growth.
 Regional partners estimate the deal will create 7,000 new jobs and unlock an additional £300 million from the private sector.

 The Scottish Government’s investment includes £40 million for innovative projects around engineering, manufacturing and digital automation, £30 million for an Aerospace and Space Programme, £18.5 million for tourism and regeneration and £14.5 million for regional projects around skills, community wealth building and digital infrastructure.